-(Translation) "The affiliation of associates must be voluntary and the cooperative society may refuse the affiliation of associates or declare their exclusion only if the persons concerned do not meet or cease to meet the general conditions of admission provided for in the articles of association or if they commit acts contrary to the interests of the society".
-(Art.
-1, § 1, 1°, of the royal decree of 8 January 1962).
+“The affiliation of associates must be voluntary and the cooperative society may refuse the affiliation of associates or declare their exclusion only if the persons concerned do not meet or cease to meet the general conditions of admission provided for in the articles of association or if they commit acts contrary to the interests of the society” (Art.
+1, § 1, 1°, of the Royal Decree of 8 January 1962).

-The cooperative society is, by its nature, open to any person wishing to join it.
+The cooperative society is by definition open to any person wishing to join.
 This cooperative principle does not mean, however, that anyone wishing to join the society has the right to be admitted.

 The associates of the society decide with whom they wish to collaborate.
 In other words, they may designate categories of persons who may become associates of the society.
 As such, members of the society may have a legitimate interest in accepting only new associates who meet certain membership conditions objectively set out in the articles of association (such as residence, profession, capacity, etc.).

 The principle of voluntary membership presupposes that the conditions of membership are objective and non-discriminatory.
 As such, an application for membership cannot be refused on the basis of the applicant's sex, race, social origin or political or religious beliefs.
-The applicant must, therefore, be able to ensure that the decision to refuse his application for membership is based on objective and non-discriminatory grounds.
-To this end, the royal decree of 8 January 1962 stipulates that the approved cooperative society must, at the request of the applicant associate, communicate the objective reasons for refusing membership.
+The applicant must therefore be able to ensure that the decision to refuse their application for membership is based on objective and non-discriminatory grounds.
+To this end, the Royal Decree of 8 January 1962 stipulates that the approved cooperative society must, at the request of the applicant associate, communicate the objective reasons for refusing membership.

-The shares confer the same rights and obligations by category of securities
+The shares create, per class of shares, the same rights and obligations

-An approved cooperative society may create several classes of shares which, per category, entail different rights and obligations for the associates who own them.
+A recognized cooperative society may create different share classes of shares that entail different rights and obligations for the partners.

-For example, a society that creates classes of shares may attach different rights and obligations to these classes, in particular with respect to dividends (e.g., 6% net for Class A and 4% net for Class B), the possibility of receiving a patronage dividend, the right to nominate candidate-directors, the payment of a fixed contribution, a quorum of votes or the redemption of shares.
+For example, the company that issues share classes of different classes of shares may associate these classes of classes with rights and obligations that are different in terms of dividends (e.g. 6% net for class A shares share class and 4% net for share class class A). of B shares), the possibility of granting a discount, the right to propose candidate directors, payment of a fixed membership fee, a quorum to vote or in terms of the redemption of the shares.

-Various systems concerning voting rights are compatible with this condition for approval, provided that the system chosen does not result in a shareholder being able to cast at the general meeting, in a personal capacity or as a representative, a number of votes that is greater than one-tenth of the votes attached to the shares present and represented.
+Various systems regarding voting rights are compatible with this condition for approval, provided that the chosen system does not result in a shareholder being able to cast at the general meeting, in a personal capacity or as a representative, a number of votes that is greater than one-tenth of the votes attached to the shares present and represented.

 - each associate has only one vote;